 Since having an automated marketing system is the best way to manage and promote all your content, automated this process is extremely significant for businesses looking to reach potential customers and keep existing relationships intact.

-MailChimp is most pervasive email marketing platform out there, with over 15 million active customers and responsible for sending about a billion emails a day.
+MailChimp is the most pervasive email marketing platform out there, with over 15 million active customers and responsible for sending about a billion emails a day.
 It is reliable, and as of recently, also Forever Free for subscriber lists of 2,000 recipients or less.

 It’s also very user-friendly, and easy to use for non-technical folks.
 It offers flexibility, scheduling, segmented lists, a broad reporting tool that tells you how many times people interacted with your email and in what way (number of times opened, the most clicked links, best times to post, and more), and is easily integrated with a lot of other software.